Skip to main content

 • Goal: Build CMS 12 solutions that are scalable, secure, and supportable

-• Why it matters: Recommended patterns align with DXP + Azure managed services
+• Why it matters: Recommended patterns align with DXP and Azure managed services

 • Trade-off: Less "DIY freedom," but far fewer upgrade and ops surprises